All Episodes

 What matters is this country and how we've got to get it fixed and do it right.

-That went on for an entire hour, caller after caller, demanding, you know, why I endorsed Clinton and I continued to deny it.
+Caller after caller demanding to know why I endorsed Clinton and I continued to deny it.

-Or admitting that it was in my past and irrelevant, and I shouldn't be judged by things I said in the past.
+Or admitting that it was in my past and irrelevant and I shouldn't be judged by things I said in the past.

 That none of that mattered.